microsoft/SwinBERT/README.md

 Notes: Our dataloader supports two different modes:
 - [x] Online decoding: Extract video frames on-the-fly during experiments.
 It has less data prepro efforts.
 - [x] Offline decoding: Need to store all the extracted frames in a TSV file.
-But it usually gives faster experiments.
+But it usually run faster.

-For online decoding, please use `VATEX/private_test.yaml` For offline decoding, please use  `VATEX/private_test_128frames.yaml`
+For online decoding, please use `VATEX/public_test.yaml` For offline decoding, please use  `VATEX/public_test_128frames.yaml`

 ### MSRVTT